SteveClement/arduino-dojo/README.md

 ### TWI

+## Variables

+To force a variable cast on a number just append the short form.
+Like to make *1000* an unsigned long, write it as *1000UL*

 ## Constants

 Micro-controllers like the Arduino UNO have a maximal program storage space e.g 32,256 for the UNO